TeachingMaterial/ELEE1119_Exercises/src/SystemsStats/SystemsStats.md

 echo Hello World, Goodbye World!
 ```

-Run the program and you will get the same output as `bash systemStats.md`
+Run the program and you will get the same output as `bash systemStats.sh`

 ```sh
 $ ./systemStats.sh